charan300804/RD-INFO-TECHNOLOGY/README.md

 # RD-INRFO-TECHNOLOGY
-# 🚀 RD Info Technology - Python Projects Repository
+# 🚀 RD Infro Technology - Python Projects Repository

-Welcome to the **RD Info Technology** repository!
+Welcome to the **RD Infro Technology** repository!
 This repository contains multiple Python-based projects, including a **To-Do List Manager, Contact Book, Rock-Paper-Scissors Game, Secret Code Generator, and a Calculator**.
 Each project is designed to be interactive and easy to use.
 Read below for details on each project and how to set up the repository.

 ---